Rolands-Laucis/Socio/core/docs.md

 const socserv = new SocioServer({ port: 3000 }, QueryWrap as QueryFunction, {verbose:true} )

 //This class has a few public fields that you can alter, as well as useful functions to call later in your program at any time.
-E.g. set up lifecycle hooks: console.log(manager.LifecycleHookNames) //get an array of the hooks currently recognized in Socio.
+E.g. set up lifecycle hooks: manager.LifecycleHookNames //get an array of the hooks currently recognized in Socio.
 Or look them up yourself in the core lib :) socserv.RegisterLifecycleHookHandler("con", (ses, req) => {
     //woohoo a new client connection!
     //ses is the already created instance of Session class, that has useful properties and methods.